CMCD1996/Portfolio/_posts/2021-05-30-book-review-great-gatsby.md

 ---
 layout: post
-title: "Book Review XV: The Handmaid's Tale by Margaret Atwood"
+title: "Book Review XVI: The Great Gatsby by F. Scott Fitzgerald (In Progress)"
 ---

 This entry is a continuation of my book review series.